Do you have the right to psilocybin-assisted psychotherapy?

-“Canadians have now acknowledged patients’ “right to die”when faced with serious suffering.
-Surely they have their “right to try” a medicine that may help them want to live.”
+“Canadians have now acknowledged patients’ “Right To Die” when faced with serious suffering at end-of-life.
+Surely, Canadians have a “Right To Try” a medicine that may help them want to live.”

-Our belief that Canadians in serious psychological distress involving end-of-life despair, existential anxiety and depression should rightfully have access to try psilocybin-assisted psychotherapy rests on three kinds of argument: scientific, legal and moral.
+Canadians in serious psychological distress involving end-of-life despair, existential anxiety and depression should rightfully have access to try psilocybin-assisted psychotherapy.

 - The strength and consistency of the clinical research to date indicates a strong likelihood that psilocybin-assisted psychotherapy is a low-risk and effective treatment for end-of-life anxiety.